-Our Environment & Safety Law Group provides market-leading advice and support on a range of environment, health and safety (EHS) as well as climate change and renewable energy challenges and opportunities.
+Our Environment & Operational Regulatory Law Group provides market-leading advice and support on a range of compliance and other operational risks and liabilities.

-These days nothing can move, or so it seems, without some EHS or climate change regulation or potential liability impinging upon it.
+These days nothing can move, or so it seems, without some regulation or potential liability impinging upon it.
 To make matters worse, policy makers and advisers all too often focus on the problems, rather than finding user-friendly solutions.
 At Travers Smith we take a different approach.
-In addition to simply identifying the key issues, our dedicated team of experienced and commercially-minded specialists, provide practical, solution-oriented advice.
-Our aim is to make effective compliance and liability management as painless and low cost as possible.
+In addition to simply identifying the key issues, our dedicated team of experienced and commercially-minded specialists, provide practical and innovative solutions.
+Our aim is to make effective compliance and liability management as painless and cost effective as possible.

 "...a force to be reckoned with."

 A commercial and solution-orientated service.
 Our Group prides itself on its commercial yet robust advice.
 Our expertise, which is based on a wealth of regulatory, contentious and transactional experience, ensures a considered approach to what are often complex and emotive issues.

 Commitment.
 Developing deep and long-term relationships with clients is central to our approach.
 We feel strongly that only through this investment of time and effort can we fully understand our clients´ businesses and needs (both now and in the future).